Bigelow Tavern today

 What's New?

 • Our paintings and prints by past WB resident Shirley Smith are being purchased.
+But there are some left!
 Don't miss out on an opportunity to have a beautiful painting in your home!
 Take a look at our Art Sale!